adamsilver/maintainablecss.com-jekyll/_chapters/10-faqs.md

 		/* common styles */
 	}

 There is nothing wrong with having a module within a module.
-You just have to be careful with the latter approach, because once you edit a style it propagates everywhere, and this can be problematic due to unexpected regression.
+You just have to be careful with the latter approach, because once you edit a style it propagates everywhere, and this can be problematic due to unexpected regression.-->

-## This seems similar to BEM, why use it?

-It is similar to BEM.
+## Isn't this the same as BEM?

+MaintainableCSS has been influenced by many people and other conventions.
+And yep, it has a lot of similarities to BEM.
 The conventions are a little different, the terminology is a little different and the rationale is different.
-But all in all, if you're happy with BEM (or any other methodology), stick with it unless it starts to cause you pain.
+But all in all, if you're happy with BEM (or any other methodology) stick with it unless it starts to cause you pain.

-## Got another question?

-Just hit me up on [Github](https://github.com/adamsilver/maintainablecss.com/issues/new) and I will get back to you, or add the answer to the book.